View the 2025 Summer Camp Guide!

 • Discounts

-We are pleased to offer Holiday, Early Bird, and Military Discounts for Camp Holloway and Camp Sycamore Hills to registered members of GSMIDTN.
+We are pleased to offer various discounts for Camp Holloway and Camp Sycamore Hills to registered members of GSMIDTN.
 Only one discount can be applied per camper per summer.
-If a camp program states a maximum discount, only that amount will be honored, even if a camper otherwise qualifies for a higher discount amount.

 • Registering with a Buddy